-- 3.2.1 If approached by a potential applicant, the Council's first task is to check that they have or shortly will contact Test Valley Borough Council (TVBC). - 3.2.2 If a Planning Performance Agreement (PPA) is to be used, the community involvement procedures of the Protocol should be included within that and ideally that should be done jointly with TVBC. - 3.2.3 The TVBC basic planning information contains specifically relevant policies and supplementary information plus links to others.
-This also includes information from others, notably the County Highways Department, together with links to them. - 3.2.4 After an initial applicant contact, all Councillors will be made aware, briefed on the proposed procedure and their roles clarified. - 3.2.5 After an initial applicant contact, local people will be made aware of the application and the use of the Protocol. - 3.2.6 Potential applicants will be made aware of the Protocol. - 3.2.7 All in the agreed 'community' will be made aware about the potential proposals, the agreed process and the timescale for their opportunity to contribute. - 3.2.8 Charlton Parish Council will avoid any active role in local campaigns for or against a particular development or aspects of it.
-Any Councillors who consider that they must attach themselves to any campaign will make that clear and play no part in managing the Protocol processes.
+- 3.2.1 If approached by a potential applicant, the Council's first task is to check that they have or shortly will contact Test Valley Borough Council (TVBC). - 3.2.2 The TVBC basic planning information contains specifically relevant policies and supplementary information plus links to others.
+This also includes information from others, notably the County Highways Department, together with links to them. - 3.2.3 After an initial applicant contact, all Parish Councillors will be made aware, briefed on the proposed procedure and their roles clarified. - 3.2.4 After an initial applicant contact, local people will be made aware of the proposal and the use of the Protocol. - 3.2.5 Potential applicants will be made aware of the Protocol. - 3.2.6 All in the agreed 'community' will be made aware about the potential proposals, the agreed process and the timescale for their opportunity to contribute.

+3.2.7 Charlton Parish Council will avoid any active role in local campaigns for or against a particular development or aspects of it.
+Any Parish Councillors who consider that they must attach themselves to any campaign will make that clear and play no part in managing the Protocol processes.